Adorable Cat Is Perpetually Tired

 Also, despite his namesake "Fat" Xiang, he is not actually fat.

-Jessie, Xiang, and Shuai (whose name means "handsome,") are living together in Taiwan.
+Jessie, Xiang, and Shuai (whose name means "handsome") are living together in Taiwan.

-In a post on Facebook, Jessie explained:
+In a post on her professional website, happiness researcher Gretchen Rubin explained:

 He continued: